rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 -> novaprinter.py # contains some useful functions like prettyPrint(my_dict) to display your search results
 ```

-Put your plugin in `engines/` folder and then execute nova2.py script like this:
+Put your plugin in `engines/` folder and then execute (in CMD) nova2.py script like this:
 ```shell
 ./nova2.py your_search_engine_name category search_tokens
 # e.g.: ./nova2.py mininova all kubuntu linux